Permit 40E surrender, cancellation and expiration

 The following rules apply:

-• Permit holders can surrender permits by lodging a notice in writing to the Department of Energy, Mines, Industry Regulation and Safety (the Department).
+• Permit holders can surrender permits by lodging a notice in writing to the department.
 Each permit holder (if there is more than one) must sign the notice.
 Permits should be handed back, if available (regulation 4j).

 • The Minister for Mines and Petroleum (Minister) may cancel the permit for various reasons, with the department notifying permit holders in writing.